jedjoud10/jedjoud10.github.io/content/blog/impostor_system.md

 I just initialize all the buffers at the start with the maximum capacity that they will ever hold.
 This cuts down on program complexity as well since I don't have to keep track of the currently allocated length to "re-allocate" the memory

-# Part 2: Rendering the impostorss
+# Part 2: Rendering the impostors
+## Compute Based Dot Product (stupid) Culling
+## Shader graph hack for instanced indirect